lavague-ai/LaVague/docs/docs/learn/local-log.md

 This gives us an output as follows:

-If you are using the logs to debug and find that the nodes do not show the relevant HTML componenets to complete the instruction, we know that the task has failed because of the performance of the `Retriever`.
+If you are using the logs to debug and find that the nodes do not show the relevant HTML components to complete the instruction, we know that the task has failed because of the performance of the `Retriever`.

 ### Advanced: Manually logging sub-components